Adventure game: Walking simulators

 Walking simulators, or environmental narrative games, are narrative games that generally eschew any type of gameplay outside of movement and environmental interaction that allow players to experience their story through exploration and discovery.
 Walking simulators feature few or even no puzzles at all, and win/lose conditions may not exist.
 The simulators allow players to roam around the game environment and discover objects like books, audio logs, or other clues that develop the story, and may be augmented with dialogue with non-playable characters and cutscenes.
 These games allow for exploration of the game's world without any time limits or other forced constraints, an option usually not offered in more action-oriented games.

 The term "walking simulator" had sometimes been used pejoratively as such games feature almost no traditional gameplay elements and only involved walking around.
 The term has become more accepted as games within the genre gained critical praise in the 2010s; other names have been proposed, like "environmental narrative games" or "interactive narratives", which emphasizes the importance of the narration and the fact the plot is told by interaction with ambient elements.
-Examples of walking simulators include Gone Home, Dear Esther, Firewatch, The Vanishing of Ethan Carter, Proteus, Jazzpunk, The Stanley Parable, Thirty Flights of Loving, and What Remains of Edith Finch.
+Examples of walking simulators include Gone Home, Dear Esther, Firewatch, The Vanishing of Ethan Carter, Proteus, Jazzpunk, The Stanley Parable, Thirty Flights of Loving, Everybody's Gone to the Rapture, and What Remains of Edith Finch.

-Walking simulators may have ties to the survival horror genre.
-Though most survival horror games do include combat and other actions the player can use to survive, some games like Outlast and Paratopic remove combat abilities, which leaves the player without any means to otherwise react to events.
-These games can be seen as walking simulators as they help to create an emotional response in their narrative by removing player agency to react to frightening events, combined with the ability to insert visual and audio cues designed to frighten the player.

-The walking simulator genre is primarily one taken up by independent video game development.
-However, some triple-A examples have started to show trends toward walking simulators.
-Assassin's Creed: Origins and Assassin's Creed: Odyssey include a "Discovery Mode" that eliminates the game's combat and allows the players to explore the recreations of Ancient Egypt and Ancient Greece, respectively.